Something to soothe one's soul during pandemic times.....

-Here's that new video we promised, y'all!
-It's a tune we recorded a few years ago.
+Here's a tune we recorded a few years ago.
 It was to be our A-side, but the Boston Marathon Bombing happened just before we released, and we had to shelve it.
 It's now both a tribute to Penny Jo Pullus, who sang the shit of it and has been a Greezy mainstay for nearly twenty years now, and a warning shot across the bows of Governor Chaise Roulante and President L'Imbecile d'Orange.
 We may be aging, but there is still some fight left in these old bones.
 That's right, we still like 'Blowin Up Stuff.'
 We need all you rebel leaders to share this mofo!

 We're also working on a a brand new Greezy Wheels tune.
 We're recording it in our respective cocoons.
 It's called 'Time To Own It.'